bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 13. The nurse is teaching a client about newly prescribed insulin glargine.
-The nurse
+The nurse recognizes the need for further instruction when the client makes the following statement?
+Select all that apply.

 - [x] "I will take this insulin right before my meals."
 - [x] "I should roll this vial of insulin before removing it with the syringe."